What concentrations in graduate study does your department offer?

 Do you have a minimum GRE score for admission?

-Though we do not have a minimum GRE score, all applicants must take the GRE in order to be considered for admission.
-The average percentile rank of MA and PhD applicants admitted to our program varies year to year.
-Click here for more information on percentile rankings and the GRE.
+We do not have a minimum GRE score, and the average percentile rank of MA and PhD applicants admitted to our program varies year to year.
+For more information on percentile rankings and the GRE go to the ETS website here.

 Do you accept applicants whose prior degree is not in communication?